lee-dohm/community-manager/setting-expectations.md

 One technique I commonly use with Atom is I will say that "X is currently scheduled to go out with version Y", where X is a change, feature or bug fix.
 Of course, since I never give a date when version Y will be available, it gives people an idea of how long they will have to wait without ever committing to a specific date.
 But I will _only_ say this when the change, feature or bug fix is already committed to `master`.
 This is a much more realistic commitment and it gets around people's irrationality associated with dates.

+### How Atom Communicated Release Dates

+When I was [Atom's](https://atom.io) Community Manager, we didn't have a set release schedule.
+We did our best to release on the second Tuesday of every month, but if we were unable to for whatever reason, we would wait until the next month.
+We never told anyone that wasn't a maintainer that this was our system, the only thing we communicated outwardly is that we would release new versions of Atom when they were ready.

+This system had several positive effects:

+* People active in the community over a period of time would get used to the system and know when to look forward to the next release
+* People who weren't regularly active in the community would still get pleasantly surprised periodically with new releases
+* Because there was no promised release schedule, people wouldn't feel entitled to a release every month and wouldn't complain if one didn't arrive
+* If people opened an issue asking when the next release would be or for us to post a schedule, we could easily close it stating that we only publish new releases when they're ready and, as a policy, we don't pre-announce releases

+Additionally, we never released outside of that cadence because if we did, even only once or twice a year, that would subtly train the community to expect that we could release any time and then they would start pestering us for when the next release would be.

 ## Be Clear When Speaking Only for Yourself

 When I was still only a volunteer on the Atom project, [I had a canned disclaimer](https://discuss.atom.io/t/why-is-atom-so-slow/11376/13?u=leedohm) that I would insert in some messages or posts: